Heroin Addiction: Signs

 Heroin Addiction and Mental Health

 While heroin’s euphoria causes intense happiness, its crash causes severe depression, anxiety, and suicidal thoughts.
-As heroin damages the brain, it gives rise to emotional and behavioral dysregulation.
-Certain co-occurring disorders may coincide with heroin use, including the following:
+As heroin affects the brain, it gives rise to emotional and behavioral dysregulation.
+Certain co-occurring disorders often coincide with heroin use, including the following:

 Heroin Addiction Treatment